WebEngage/git-lava/README.md

 # git-lava

-If your project enforces [git-flow](https://github.com/nvie/gitflow) as the branching model and right now you are frustated out of your mind having to manually create hotfixes every now and then - git-lava is for you.
+If your project enforces [git-flow](https://github.com/nvie/gitflow) as the branching model and you are frustated out of your mind having to manually create hotfixes every now and then - git-lava is for you.

 git-lava will create a hotfix painlessly without any user interaction and have it pushed to origin.